thien-vu-newbie/HCMUS-Testing/sprint5-with-bugs/UI/README.md

 copy .env.exmample content into that .env file

-In this directory, run `npm install --legacy-peer-deps`
+In UI directory, run `npm install --legacy-peer-deps`

 2 ways to test: `npm run test:percy` for headless mode Percy capture, `npx cypress open` for direct browser testing (this won't use Percy)